Want to work on your skills and technique?

-Alesis has some good options if you don’t want to spend big money on a Yamaha or Roland drum pad.
+Alesis have some good options if you don’t want to spend big money on a Yamaha or Roland drum pad.
 The Alesis SamplePad 4 has four electronic pads, plus the option to add an extra dual-trigger pad.
-The Alesis SamplePad Pro has eight drum pads, plus inputs for hi hat, kick, and two other drum pads.
-These Alesis models are more basic compared with Roland and Yamaha (less effects, no metronome or recording).
+If you don’t need a huge range of pads, this is a great choice.
+The Alesis SamplePad Pro has eight electronic drum pads, plus inputs for hi hat, kick, and two other drum pads.
+These Alesis models are more basic compared with Roland and Yamaha’s options (for example less effects, and no metronome or recording).
 Importantly though, both of these Alesis models allow you to trigger your own drum samples.
 If you’re looking for a cheaper option or don’t need a huge range of features, they are definitely worth checking out.

 Want a unique custom drum pad that stands out from everything else?
-Take a look at Diamond Electronic Drums – they build custom electronic drum pads in a range of sizes, and with great finishes.
-Their custom drum pads are very well built, and have excellent trigger response.
-Everything is hand made, and they can make everything from a single custom drum pad to a whole custom kit.
+Take a look at Diamond Electronic Drums – they build custom electronic drums in a range of sizes, and with great finishes.
+Their custom electronic drum pads are very well built, and have excellent trigger response.
+Everything is hand made, and they can build anything from a single custom drum to a whole custom electronic drum kit.

 Another option for custom drum pads are Laurin Electronic Drum Pads.
-These guys also do quality work, and you can order your custom drum pad in a range of great finishes.
+This company also does quality work, and you can order your custom electronic drums in a range of great finishes.

 Promark used to make custom drum practice pads, however it seems like they no longer do this.
 If anyone finds a source for custom drum pads to practice on, get in touch!